Double Eyelid Surgery in Singapore

 A good discussion with your oculoplastic surgeon will allow you to make the right decision in which technique is most appropriate for you, based on your preferences and the pre-operative eyelid features.

 What are the differences between fat excision and fat preservation techniques in lower blepharoplasty?

 For the past two decades, surgeons have preferred fat preservation techniques, aiming to expose, release and reposition the bulging fat over the bony inferior orbital rim, particularly into the tear trough area between the eye bag and the nose.
-This allows the marked reduction or elimination of the eyebag without risking an aging hollowing effect.
+This allows the marked reduction or elimination of the eyebag without risking an ageing hollowing effect.

 Is revision surgery a common occurrence?

 Revision surgery is not often discussed in-depth in the exciting lead up to cosmetic surgery.
 But it is good to be aware that it is a reality that one might encounter when one decides to proceed with cosmetic surgery.
-It can be minimized by a detailed pre-operative discussion on what one prefers as well as the limitations of the technique chosen.
-With an experienced surgeon, the likelihood is markedly reduced, However, even the best cosmetic surgeons do perform revision surgeries on their patients as complications do arise in a small percentage of patients.
+It can be minimised by a detailed pre-operative discussion on what one prefers as well as the limitations of the technique chosen.
+With an experienced surgeon, the likelihood is markedly reduced.
+However, even the best cosmetic surgeons do perform revision surgeries on their patients as complications do arise in a small percentage of patients.
 It is good to know that a slight adjustment of upper eyelid height or contour or a refinement of the crease in the early post-operative period is not considered revision surgery but rather a fine-tuning of the main procedure.

 How much down time will I encounter?